-This blog touches on the drawbacks associated with live cell fluorescence imaging and details the dynamic and morphological information that can be obtained through label-free imaging.
+This blog touches on the drawbacks associated with live-cell fluorescence imaging and details the dynamic and morphological information that can be obtained through label-free imaging.

-To track specific proteins using live cell fluorescence imaging, tags such as fluorescent proteins or peptides need to be genetically introduced into cells.
-This involves fusing a fluorescent protein (such as the well known green fluorescent protein, GFP) to a target protein of interest, which is then either introduced into the genome of the cell or expressed from a plasmid2.
+To track specific proteins using live-cell fluorescence imaging, tags such as fluorescent proteins or peptides need to be genetically introduced into cells.
+This involves fusing a fluorescent protein (such as the well-known green fluorescent protein, GFP) to a target protein of interest, which is then either introduced into the genome of the cell or expressed from a plasmid2.

 These genetic modifications can trigger abnormal cell behavior.
-For example, the location of genome integration could interfere with normal cell functioning, another possibility is that high levels of ectopic expression of a fluorescently labeled target could alter behavior or even become toxic to cells1.
+For example, the location of genome integration could interfere with normal cell functioning; another possibility is that high levels of ectopic expression of a fluorescently labeled target could alter behavior or even become toxic to cells1.
 Furthermore, fluorescent proteins are large and can hinder the normal functioning of the protein of interest (this is less of an issue with fluorescent peptides which are much smaller), which can alter normal behavior and/or mislead your findings3.

-Most cells are thin and transparent; they do not absorb much light and are therefore difficult to see without adding optics that allow the phase shift of light induced by the sample (Fig. 2).
-The two most commonly used techniques to visualize this phase shift are phase contrast, which causes cells to appear dark on a light background, and differential interference contrast, which gives a pseudo–3D shaded appearance to cells (Fig. 2)2.
+Most cells are thin and transparent; they do not absorb much light and are therefore difficult to see without adding optics that allow the phase shift of light induced by the sample (Figure 2).
+The two most commonly used techniques to visualize this phase shift are phase contrast, which causes cells to appear dark on a light background, and differential interference contrast, which gives a pseudo–3D shaded appearance to cells (Figure 2)2.

-Fig. 2.
-Bright field, phase contrast, and differential interference contrast light microscopy example images.
+Figure 2 | Brightfield, phase contrast, and differential interference contrast light microscopy example images.

 Although the applications for label-free imaging are not as extensive as fluorescence imaging, they do however have several obvious benefits.

 Firstly and most importantly, cells are being analyzed in their native, unperturbed state.
 Findings are therefore more reliable and biologically relevant.
-Secondly, it is a much quicker and cheaper technique as there is no genetic modification and cell line generation (which is extremely time consuming and often requires multiple attempts before getting it right), no fluorescence dyes or tags to purchase (these are costly) and complex lasers to run.
+Secondly, it is a much quicker and cheaper technique as there is no genetic modification and cell line generation (which is extremely time-consuming and often requires multiple attempts before getting it right), no fluorescence dyes or tags to purchase (these are costly) and complex lasers to run.

 levels, pH) with sufficient nutrient supplies, experiments could go on for weeks or even months depending on your experimental context.

-Fig. 3.
-A comparison between label-free and fluorescence live cell imaging techniques.
+Figure 3 | A comparison between label-free and fluorescence live-cell imaging techniques.

 Label-free metrics and their biological relevance

 Cells can be highly dynamic with changes in their morphology and behavior.
-Live cell label-free imaging enables insight into these changes over time.
+Live-cell label-free imaging enables insight into these changes over time.

-Label-free imaging enables the identification and quantification of cellular events such as cell division, proliferation, motility, migration, differentiation and death (fig 4).
+Label-free imaging enables the identification and quantification of cellular events such as cell division, proliferation, motility, migration, differentiation, and death (Figure 4).
 These are fundamental processes in development, tissue repair, and immune regulation.
 Importantly, deregulation of these processes can result in diseases such as cancer, autoimmune disorders, neurological disease, and chronic inflammation.
 Therefore, label-free imaging has huge potential in better understanding and characterizing cell behavior in the context of these processes under different experimental conditions4.

-Fig. 4.
-Morphology metrics that can be extracted from label-free live cell imaging and morphology that can be indicative of various cellular processes5.
+Figure 4 | Morphology metrics that can be extracted from label-free live-cell imaging (top) and morphologies that can be indicative of various cellular processes (bottom)5.

-Fig. 5.
-Cellular dynamics metrics that can be extracted from label-free live cell time-lapse videos6.
+Figure 5 | Cellular dynamics metrics that can be extracted from label-free live-cell time-lapse videos6.

-Fig. 6.
-Cell division and cell death morphology identified in a time-lapse cell fate-tracking study using bright field microscopy (10-20X magnification)5.
+Figure 6 | Cell division and cell death morphology identified in a time-lapse cell fate-tracking study using brightfield microscopy (10-20X magnification)5.

 Live fluorescence microscopy has contributed significantly to our understanding of cell structure and function, processes and interactions and is a fundamental field in cell biology that will continue to advance.
 While there are drawbacks with using fluorescence dyes and tags, there are numerous experimental controls that can be used to help identify any confounding effects, but phototoxicity still remains a challenge for longer periods of imaging.

-Label-free imaging however, is an economical and quick technique with untapped potential.
-The ability to fate-track single cells (for as long as you want) and quantify morphological and cellular dynamics in an unperturbed, natural environment will be critically important to study specific events such as drug response, therapeutic resistance and differentiation.
+Label-free imaging, however, is an economical and quick technique with untapped potential.
+The ability to fate-track single cells (for as long as you want) and quantify morphological and cellular dynamics in an unperturbed, natural environment will be critically important to study specific events such as drug response, therapeutic resistance, and differentiation.

-Learn About all CytoSMART imaging solutions here
+Learn about all CytoSMART imaging solutions here